Is keto for women different than keto for men?

-- Lower estrogen levels on a keto diet if you’re in your baby making years.
-One reason for this may be eliminating processed foods which contain a crazy amount of soybean oil.
+- Lower estrogen levels on a keto diet if you’re in your baby-making years.
+One reason for this may be eliminating processed foods that contain a crazy amount of soybean oil.
 You’ll want to watch this as low estrogen levels can lead to a lower sex drive, vaginal dryness, and disruptions in both your sleep and mood[*].

 - Increased cortisol.
 Known as a stress hormone, cortisol goes nuts when it feels there isn’t enough glucose in your system to handle stress.

 But when you have more sugar floating around in your blood, you’ll also increase insulin and that blocks weight loss[*].

 #2.
 Your Period

 No matter what you call it, periods suck.
 And women have to deal with them and those uncomfortable PMS symptoms every month (if they’re regular).